Agnes-Li-GitHub/Bounding-Boxes/README.md

 # Bounding-Boxes
-This program compute a minimum-sized axis-aligned bounding box (AABB) for a set of input 2D geometries.
+This program has 2 parts.
+The first part (1.cpp) computes a minimum-sized axis-aligned bounding box (AABB) for a set of input 2D geometries.
 An AABB is a rectangle with sides parallel to the x-, y-axes which encloses some given geometries.
+The second part (2.cpp) computes the axis-aligned boungind boxes (AABBs) for each of the input 2D geometries, and also identify the isolated AABBs which do not overlap with any other AABBs.

 ### 4 types of input:
 ##### 1. R x y w h